obrien-lab-psu/entanglement_analysis_public/automate_ent_clustering/README.md

 NOTE: Dont cluster across multiple files unless they have the same sequence or are premapped

+# Packages required to run this script

+os, sys, numpy, time, scipy, itertools, pickle, sklearn, glob

+some of these are standard python packages and others will need to be installed. you can find how to install them by
+googling the package name and install

 # USAGE

 python automate_ent_clustering_v4.3.py [1] [2]